digeriuz77/idx-repo/README.md

 5. Add monitoring and logging
 6. Set up HTTPS for secure communication

+### Deploying to Vercel

+To deploy MI-Dojo to Vercel:

+1. Push the repository to GitHub
+2. Import the project in Vercel
+3. Configure the following environment variables:
+   - `GOOGLE_API_KEY`: Your Google AI API key for Gemini
+   - `NODE_ENV`: Set to `production`

+The deployment includes a `vercel.json` configuration file that properly routes API requests and serves static files.

 ## Development Context & Implementation Guide

 This document outlines the development approach for MI-Dojo, an AI-powered application for Motivational Interviewing (MI) practice with simulated personas.
 The app uses Firebase for hosting and authentication, and Genkit with Gemini LLMs for AI capabilities.